edgarrc/MonoUbuntu/README.md

 A simple script to install Mono / Apache-mod-mono (and other related stuff) on an Ubuntu server.
 Ready for production use, so you can run your ASP.NET application (or client as well) on Linux.

+### Know issues

+1 - Do not attemp to execute if you already have apache installed

 ### Usage

 After a clean/minimal installation of Linux Ubuntu, execute: